uploadtigris/RealEstateQuery/breakdown.md

    - **User Experience**:
      Striking the right balance between detailed information and a user-friendly interface is crucial.
 Allow users to customize what they see and control data layers for a streamlined experience.

-### Extensions and Monetization

-   - **Paid Features for Real Estate Agents**:
-     Offer additional features, such as analytics on listing views, trends, and property recommendations, as a subscription model for agents.

-   - **Premium Data Insights for Users**:
-     Provide premium insights like detailed neighborhood analysis, commute time filters, or historical property value trends as part of a subscription or one-time fee.